 Chicago winters warm strongly in the 40-member LENS ensemble, seen in estimated changes in daily temperature distributions.
 Wintertime lows (blue lines) rise by up to 12 degrees by 2100.
 (Black dashed line = no change).
 (Schwarzwald et al. 2019)

-The Center for Robust Decision making on Climate and Energy Policy (RDCEP) brings together experts in economics, physical sciences, energy technologies, law, computational mathematics, statistics, and computer science to undertake a series of tightly connected research programs aimed at improving the computational models needed to evaluate climate and energy policies, and to make robust decisions based on outcomes.
+The Center for Robust Decision-making on Climate and Energy Policy (RDCEP) brings together experts in climate science, statistics, computer science, economics, energy, public policy, and law to undertake a series of research programs aimed at improving the computational models needed to understand future climate impacts, evaluate policies, and make robust decisions based on outcomes.